mathjax/MathJax-docs/options/input/tex.rst

     MathJax = {
       tex: {
         packages: ['base'],              // extensions to use
         inlineMath: [                    // start/end delimiter pairs for in-line math
           ['\\(', '\\)']
         ],
         displayMath: [                   // start/end delimiter pairs for display math
           ['$$', '$$'],
           ['\\[', '\\]']
         ],
         processEscapes: true,            // use \$ to produce a literal dollar sign
         processEnvironments: true,       // process \begin{xxx}...\end{xxx} outside math mode
         processRefs: true,               // process \ref{...} outside of math mode
-        digits: /^(?:[0-9]+(?:\{,\}[0-9]{3})*(?:\.[0-9]*)?|\.[0-9]+)/,
-                                   // pattern for recognizing numbers
+        numberPattern:                   // pattern for recognizing numbers
+           /^(?:[0-9]+(?:\{,\}[0-9]{3})*(?:\.[0-9]*)?|\.[0-9]+)/,
+        initialDigit: /[0-9.,]/,         // pattern for initial digit or decimal point for a number
+        identifierPattern: /^[a-zA-Z]+/, // pattern for multiLetterIdentifiers in \mathrm, etc.
+        initialLetter: /[a-zA-Z]/,       // pettern for initial letter in identifiers
         tags: 'none',                    // or 'ams' or 'all'
         tagSide: 'right',                // side for \tag macros
         tagIndent: '0.8em',              // amount to indent tags
+        tagAlign: 'baseline',            // The rowalign value to use for tag cells
         useLabelIds: true,               // use label name rather than tag for ids
-        maxMacros: 10000,          // maximum number of macro substitutions per expression
+        ignoreDuplicateLabels: false,    // prevent error messages for duplicate label ids?
+        mathStyle: 'TeX',                // one of TeX, ISO, French, or upright
         maxBuffer: 5 * 1024,             // maximum size for the internal TeX string (5K)
+        maxTemplateSubtitutions: 10000,  // maximum number of array template substitutions
         baseURL:                         // URL for use with links to tags (when there is a <base> tag in effect) (document.getElementsByTagName('base').length === 0) ?
             '' : String(document.location).replace(/#.*$/, '')),
         formatError:                     // function called when TeX syntax errors occur (jax, err) => jax.formatError(err)
       }
     };